 Answer: No. Motorcycle groups generally cannot legally stop traffic.
 Only police or authorized personnel can control traffic.
 Riders blocking intersections are usually breaking traffic laws, though permitted events with police escorts are exceptions.

-Question: Can a motorcycle riding group wear patches?
 Answer: Yes.
 Motorcycle riders can wear patches, and it’s generally legal.
-But club patches are usually only for members, and wearing them without permission can cause problems or disrespect.
+But club patches are usually only for members (you need to join a motorcycle club and win their patch).
+Wearing them without permission can cause problems or disrespect.

 Final Thoughts: Enjoy Group Riding the Safe Way